-- 5.17.
-Moderator controlled areas should be clearly identified to personnel. - 5.18.
+5.17.
+Moderator controlled areas should be clearly identified to personnel.

+5.18.
 Penetrations into moderator controlled areas should be minimized.
-Systems that normally contain moderating material, as well as systems that do not normally contain moderating material, and which penetrate a moderator controlled area should be considered.
+Systems that normally contain moderating material, as well as systems that do not normally contain moderating material but which penetrate a moderator controlled area, should be carefully considered.